-All you’ll need to do to get started is create a profile for your organisation, and then add your opportunities!
+All you’ll need to do to get started is create a profile for your organisation, and fill out a simple form with details about your opportunity!
 Here are some helpful tutorials that talk you through how to use the portal:

 - How to use TeamKinetic: general overview (video)

 - How to use TeamKinetic: general overview (document)

 - How to use TeamKinetic: recruiting volunteers (video)

 - How to use TeamKinetic: communicating with volunteers (video)

 - How to use TeamKinetic: recognising volunteers (video)

 - How to use TeamKinetic: reporting on your volunteer programme (video)